Bill Pickett (lawyer): Early life and education

 Pickett attended the University of Washington, where in 1994 he received a Bachelor of Arts in Society and Justice - making him the first person in his family to graduate from college.
 He then attended the Northwestern School of Law of Lewis & Clark College, receiving a Juris Doctor in 1997.
 Much later in life he attended the Temple University Beasley School of Law, receiving a Masters of Law in Trial Advocacy.
 Most recently in 2012, Pickett attended the Trial Lawyers College in Dubois, Wyoming.

 Legal practice

-After passing the Washington State Bar Exam in early 1998, Pickett accepted a position as an associate attorney at the Yakima firm of Lyon, Weigand, & Gustafson.
+After passing the Washington State Bar Exam in early 1998, Pickett accepted was hired as an associate attorney at the Yakima firm of Lyon, Weigand, & Gustafson.
 In an interview Pickett said, "The insurer doesn’t come with a story — they just want to protect their money” He continued, “But people come to you with a story.
 Injured, they can’t work, no money, unable to pay bills and sometimes lose everything as a result.”